mezcel/backyardgps/README.md

 ### trial and error testing for a future html/.Net version of the app

-Celestial navagation was used before satelites Triangulation is more evident than the GPS process
-I hope this becomes a nice backup to my system when I have bad GPS signals
+Celestial navagation was used before satelite digital dopler effect triangulation The 2-D paper triangulation process is more evident compared to the GPS process I hope this becomes a nice backup to my existing system when I have bad GPS signals from (thick tree cannopy, cave, mountain, interference)

 ##

-I am using a stanalone JS and Html
-It is faster than IDE since this is more of a math calculation project, vs. a programming project
+I am using stanalone JS and Html file (mucho light weight) It is faster than IDE since this hobby is more of a math calculation project vs. a programming project